Bit-mancer/node-glsl-compiler/README.md

 [![Build Status][travis-image]][travis-url]
 [![Coverage Status][coveralls-image]][coveralls-url]

-A node.js wrapper for the Khronos Group's glslang reference compiler front-end.
+A node.js wrapper for the Khronos Group's glslang reference compiler.

 _TODO -- work in progress, no releases_